Team & Clients

 Our focus is Appreciative, finding out and building on what participants, partners and organizations do well already, and promoting what we can do better with such knowledge.
 Much can be learned from what continues locally, and how to design anew.

 Our network includes evaluators, advocates, and ICT4D experts in the US, Africa, and Asia.

-Working with many stakeholders, Dr. Cekan/ova aims to raise-up national voices for country-led sustainable development and long-term outcomes impacts long after projects close.
-Lessons from (post-project) sustained and emerging impacts and final evaluations are invaluable to shape funding, design, implementation, M&E and learning and inform SDGs and Impact investment strategies.
-She has consulted to non-profits such as CRS, CARE, Mercy Corps, the Red Cross/ Red Crescent), Foundations (the Bill and Melinda Gates Foundation, Aga Khan Foundation) and for-profits (Price Waterhouse/ Coopers & Lybrand, Salomon Brothers).
+Working with many stakeholders, Dr. Cekan/ova aims to raise up national voices for country-led sustainable development and long-term outcomes impacts long after projects close.
+Lessons from (post-project) sustained and emerging impacts and final evaluations are invaluable to shape funding, design, implementation, M&E, and learning and inform SDGs and Impact investment strategies.
+She has consulted to multilateral such as the Adaptation Fund (at IBRD), non-profits such as CRS, CARE, Mercy Corps, the Red Cross/ Red Crescent), Foundations (the Bill and Melinda Gates Foundation, Aga Khan Foundation), and for-profits (Price Waterhouse/ Coopers & Lybrand, Salomon Brothers).

 Cindy Clapp Wincek: Consultant, former head of USAID’s Policy Planning and Learning, Learning, Evaluation and Research Bureau (USA)

 Scott Bayley: Principal Specialist in Australia’s DFAT Aid Management and Performance Branch (Australia)

 Musiho Abdala: with over 15 years’ experience of applied research, project monitoring & evaluation especially on livelihood and education projects.
 Country experience is in 6 Africa countries plus Afghanistan (Uganda)